Municipalities are key actors in climate change mitigation

 Further conferences and meetings, both formal and informal, will take place in the margins of ICCA2019 to discuss municipal climate action.
 These include events organised by networks of the global Under2Coalition, co-founded by the state of Baden-Württemberg, and the European city network Energy Cities, of which the Mayor of Heidelberg is president.

-20 to 21 May: International Youth Climate Summit of the Climate Neighbourhoods (CN)
+20.-21.
+Mai: International Youth Climate Summit der Climate Neighbourhoods (CN)

 21. Mai: Zehn verschiedene Exkursionen zu guten Praxisbeispielen im Klimaschutz, veranstaltet von den Climate Neighbourhoods (CN)

 21. Mai: BEACON Conference: Catalysing European Local Climate Action im Rahmen der Europäischen Klimaschutz Initiative des BMU

 23. Mai: UNSG Climate Action Summit, "Decentralized Finance", Subtrack Meeting